-As a first step one of the previously created influence line has to be selected from the dropdown menu (#1) where the unit load will move.
-If there is not any influence line, then with the three dot button (...), a new one can be created.
+As a first step one of the previously created influence line must be selected from the dropdown menu (#1) where the unit load will move.
+If there is not any influence line, then with the three-dot button (...), a new one can be created.

-As a next step, the place of the investigation (#2) has to be selected with black arrow button (
+As a next step, the place of the investigation (#2) must be selected with black arrow button (

 ).
-In the current version of ConSteel, a cross section of an arbitrary member can be selected.
+In the current version of Consteel, a cross section of an arbitrary member can be selected.
 Not just those members can be selected that are part of the selected influence line.